Without search engine optimization (SEO), fewer people see your content.

 Meta Description

 A meta description is a short summary of your page content that can show up in search results under the page title.
+But for a meta description to help your page, it needs to follow best practices.
 All of your text needs to fit on the search results page, so write the most compelling summary you can in about 150 characters.
 Include the primary keyword and highlight what users will gain, such as how the page content can benefit or help users.

 Meta Description Example